Our Goal: Building a Future at Home

 The country is characterised by agriculture, and most of the work is done by women under precarious conditions.
 The climate crisis is exacerbating poverty, and flight is increasingly seen as a solution.

-In honour and upholding Sam and Norah Owori's legacy, without whom these projects would never have been realised, all projects and activities are combined under the name ‘The Sam Owori Projects’.
+In recognition of the legacy of Sam and Norah Owori, all projects and activities have been grouped under the name ‘The Sam Owori Projects’.

 The aim is to develop and adopt the village Kidera together with the 5,000 residents, as a pilot project, and then to transfer the holistic concept to other villages.
 This will give young people in Uganda opportunities, training and knowledge to have a secure and prosperous future in their own country.